mattray/spiceweasel/README.md

 Spiceweasel currently depends on `knife` to run commands for it, and requires the `chef` gem for validating cookbook metadata.
 Infrastructure files must end in `.rb`, `.json` or `.yml` to be processed.

 Written and tested initially with Chef 0.9.12 (may still work) and continuing development with the 10.x series.
-It is tested with Ruby 1.8.7 and 1.9.2.
+It is tested with Ruby 1.9.3.
+Version 2.0 was the last version known to work with Ruby 1.8.7 due to the introduction of the Berkshelf dependency in 2.1.

 # File Syntax #